johndangerstorey/mollusk/v1_contracts/README.md

-  console                       Opens a buidler console flatten                       Flattens and prints all contracts and their dependencies help                          Prints this message moloch-deploy                 Deploys a new instance of the Moloch DAO moloch-process-proposal       Processes a proposal moloch-ragequit               Ragequits, burning some shares and getting tokens back moloch-submit-proposal        Submits a proposal moloch-submit-vote            Submits a vote moloch-update-delegate        Updates your delegate pool-add-keeper               Adds a keeper pool-deploy                   Deploys a new instance of the pool and activates it pool-deposit                  Donates tokens to the pool
+  console                       Opens a buidler console flatten                       Flattens and prints all contracts and their dependencies help                          Prints this message mollusk-deploy                 Deploys a new instance of the Mollusk DAO mollusk-process-proposal       Processes a proposal mollusk-ragequit               Ragequits, burning some shares and getting tokens back mollusk-submit-proposal        Submits a proposal mollusk-submit-vote            Submits a vote mollusk-update-delegate        Updates your delegate pool-add-keeper               Adds a keeper pool-deploy                   Deploys a new instance of the pool and activates it pool-deposit                  Donates tokens to the pool